IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/jsonschema-plugin-settings-page/README.md

 - registers a WordPress Widget (or Admin page) showing the current plugin settings

 - has a 'usage' section this this `README.md` file explaining how to showcase the plugin.

   - A embedded screenshot - or better a animated gif/png - would help a lot when representing our hackathon results.

 ## Bonus feature

 - provide a settings page mirroring the settings page of a popular plugin (like [ActivityPub by Matthias Pfefferle](https://github.com/automattic/wordpress-activitypub)) using [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/) to show case a _real world_ settings page.

   - this plugins settings page can also be uses to do a comparison (size/effort/ux) between the classic implementation of a settings page and our solution.

 # Development

 ## Tips

-### Don't use React directly

-If you are in the need to use React functions/hooks : **Do not import and use React directly !**

-Package [@wordpress/element](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-element/) is a lightweight wrapper around React providing exactly the same functions as React.
+### `@wordpress/element` is deprecated

+Package [@wordpress/element](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-element/) is deprecated since WordPress 6.4.0.
+It's recommended to use the `react` directly.

-An example: Don't use `import React from 'react'` but use `import { render } from '@wordpress/element'` instead.
+An example: Don't use `import { render } from '@wordpress/element'` but `import React from 'react'`.

 ### Discover [@wordpress/env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/)